mikk7440/RMUASD_Blood_Delivery/README.md

 * Move the launch files from the launch folder into catkin_ws -> src->mavlink_lora->launch

 ## Simulation
-To make the simulation
+To make the simulation work make sure to have all the dependencies in the correct version then:
-* Move the HITL_ and SITL_simulation.sh bash scripts inro catkin_ws.
+* Move the HITL_ and SITL_simulation.sh bash scripts into catkin_ws/
+* run ./HITL_ or SITL_simulation.sh
+* run the launch file mavlink_lora_sim.launch

 ## Raspberry pi